sergcam95/insurance-policy-api/README.md

   - Do not use HTTPS protocol
 - If queries get more and more complex, use Dapper for all DBs operations.
 Only changes in Infrastructure project will be needed (new repository concrete classes and register them in DI)
 - Monitoring can be achieved with the cloud provider used for deploying API
+- Move `AccountingNotificationQueue`to a cloud Queue such as Azure Service Bus or its equivalent in AWS
+- Move BackgroundTask `AccountingNotificationQueueListener` to the cloud using Azure Function or AWS Lambda.
+This will allow more control for scaling the API or the worker depending on their load

 ## Considerations when deploying to a cloud provider